 This is a full hollow body model, so as expected, it was exceptionally lightweight, despite being constructed with laminated maple (which is typically one of the heavier woods).
 The neck was also maple, and came with a vintage U shape profile that we found really fit the guitar well – it had enough thickness to feel substantial in the hand, but wasn’t so chunky that it ever felt uncomfortable.

 It had a stunning ebony fretboard, which felt about as good as a fretboard can.
 It was tactile, while remaining hard enough to withstand years of use.
 The fretboard edges were rolled, too, which gave it a “played in” feel right out of the box.
 Another unique feature on the fretboard was the inclusion of photoluminescent fret markers.
 This made it really easy to see where we were playing in darker conditions, and it’s a feature that working musicians will no doubt love.

-We found the White Falcon to be resonant and loud when played unplugged.
+We found it to be resonant and loud when played unplugged.
 It wasn’t quite dreadnought loud, of course, but it still played well acoustically, adding further usefulness to this guitar.